A brighter futureCreate a better learning environment with LED lighting

 See more photos in the gallery below.

 “One of the best things about this product is that you first mount the lightweight mounting plate, and then simply click on the fitting.
-This really lowers the strain on your neck and shoulders.
+This mechanism lowers the strain on your neck and shoulders.
 There’s also enough room for the mounting brackets behind the lamp, and the position of the fitting can be adjusted by a few centimeters on the brackets.
-The fitting is easy to mount, nice to look at and the quality is very good.” – Jan-Eirik Midsundstad, EDA – Installer.
+The fitting is easy to mount, nice to look at and the quality is excellent.” – Jan-Eirik Midsundstad, EDA – Installer.